Irving, Texas

 Return to the top of the page.

-I have difficulty getting around.
 Is Redeemer ADA compliant?

-Yes, the Redeemer campus, including the Sanctuary and parish hall, are ADA compliant.
+Yes, the Redeemer campus, including the Sanctuary and parish hall, are ADA compliant

 Return to the top of the page.